realaisles/BerlinSalaryTrends/README.md

 ## Who designed the survey?

-Version June 2023: questions are based on similar surveys with brevity in mind and are inspired by European Social Survey and Destatis (Federal Statistical Office of Germany).
+Version June 2023: survey is based on similar surveys with brevity in mind.
+It is also inspired by European Social Survey and Destatis (Federal Statistical Office of Germany).

 ## How can I use the data?